Spreading properties in Kermack-McKendrick models with nonlocal spatial interactions -- A new look: Acknowledgements

 \section{Acknowledgements}

+The authors acknowledge support from the ANR via the project ReaCh under grant agreement ANR-23-CE40-0023-01.
 G.F. and M.Z. acknowledge support from the ANR via the project Indyana under grant agreement ANR- 21- CE40-0008.
-This work was partially supported by the French National Institute of Mathematical Sciences and their Interactions (Insmi) via the platform MODCOV19 and by Labex CIMI under grant agreement ANR-11-LABX-0040.
+M.Z. acknowledges support by the Occitanie region, the European Regional Development Fund (ERDF), and the French government, through the France 2030 project managed by the National Research Agency (ANR) ANR-22-EXES-0015.
+The work was also partially supported by the French National Institute of Mathematical Sciences and their Interactions (Insmi) via the platform MODCOV19 and by Labex CIMI under grant agreement ANR-11-LABX-0040.